Benny44/QPALM/README.md

 * To install the mex interface of QPALM, add QPALM and its subfolders to the matlab path.
 Then run qpalm_make.m.
 You can test whether QPALM is working using the examples/qpalm_mex_demo.m and examples/qpalm_mex_nonconvex_demo.m.
 ### **C**
 * To install a C-callable library, check [Bintray](https://bintray.com/benny44/generic/QPALM) for the binaries.
-These were compiled against [intel mkl](https://anaconda.org/intel/mkl) and [lapack](https://anaconda.org/conda-forge/lapack) from conda.
+These were compiled against [lapack](https://anaconda.org/conda-forge/lapack) from conda.
 So install miniconda and run the following commands
 ```
 conda install -c conda-forge lapack
-conda install -c intel mkl
 export LD_LIBRARY_PATH=path-to-miniconda/lib/:$LD_LIBRARY_PATH
 export LD_LIBRARY_PATH=path-to-qpalm-binaries/lib/:$LD_LIBRARY_PATH
 ```